From 0% to hero (on the essay)

 I just came back home about 2 hours ago from the Student/Staff Committee (A twice-a-year meeting where Student Representatives (me) give feedback on the course and the staff) where I had some really positive feedback to share about the Accounting module/tutor.
 Even though we are not Finance students, it is considered detrimental that we know the basics of accounting if we are to go head-first into the business world.
 I wouldn’t call what we’re doing basic as it covers a lot of ground on both financial accounting and managerial accounting, but it is less content than what Finance students are doing indeed.

 The structure of the content delivery is very efficient in my opinion.
 There is a weekly lecture (where theory gets presented) followed by a weekly tutorial (smaller groups) where, as our lecturer says, we do the doing (we apply the theory to real-life examples and financial statements).
 The helpful bit though is that we get about 2 weeks of revision before every exam which really helps in reminding you all the material that has been covered.
-Overall, the module gets a 8/10 from me smile
+Overall, the module gets a 8/10 from me Smile

 People Management